grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/ScrapeApplicationMetrics.md

 * `metrics.serviceMonitors.scrapeInterval` - Sets the scrape interval, if one was not specified in the object.

-The same option is present for `metrics.podmonitors` and `metrics.probes`
+The same option is present for `metrics.podmonitors` and `metrics.probes`.

 ### Controlling processing